-(a) Scope of cover
+Scope of cover (a)

 - (i) Loss of Gross Profit (as defined in the policy) caused by an insured peril. - (ii) Additional expenses necessarily and reasonably incurred as a result of an insured peril (e.g. hiring alternative premises). - (iii) Wages (sometimes included with (i) above instead) paid during an interruption period.